 Where it is decided on the conclusion of a case that a person who has been suspended can return to work, the case manager will consider how best to facilitate this and consider how the person's contact with the child or children making the allegation can best be managed.

-Allegations against a teacher who is no longer teaching will be referred to the police, as will historical allegations of abuse.
+Allegations against a teacher who is no longer teaching will be referred to the police.
+Historical allegations of abuse will also be referred to the police.

 Confidentiality